-- 2.1.1 Civil Aviation Regulations (CV-CARs) require operators to prepare and keep current various manuals and checklists for the direction and guidance of flight and ground personnel conducting air transportation operations. - 2.1.2 Operations Manual.
-CV-CAR 9.C.105 requires that each operator prepare and keep current an operations manual providing operator procedures and policy guidance for all of its personnel.
-The AOC holder's operations manual must include a description of the organisational structure and the relationship between the operations department and the other departments of the company.
+- 2.1.1 Cabo Verde Civil Aviation Regulations (CV-CARs) require operators to prepare and keep current various manuals for the direction and guidance of flight and ground personnel conducting air transportation operations. - 2.1.2 Maintenance Control Manual: CV-CAR 9 requires that each operator prepare and keep current a maintenance control manual providing operator procedures and policy guidance for all of its personnel.
+The AOC holder's maintenance control manual must include a description of the organizational structure and the relationship between the maintenance department and the other departments of the company.
 The manual must also include adequate policy, direction, and guidance for the safe and efficient performance of the duties assigned to each category of employee.
-CV-CAR 9 only require an operator to produce a single manual.
+The CV-CARs only require an operator to produce a single manual.
 In practice, however, the manual system may require several manuals or volumes, even for relatively simple operations.
 Operators have wide latitude in structuring their manuals.